 Homework: Mathematics is learned by doing problems.
 You cannot learn mathematics just by watching me during class or asking me to solve the problems for you.
 Mathematics is a lot like playing an instrument or sport.
 Becoming proficient require practice, practice, practice.
 The problems from our textbook and in-class-practice problems are your opportunity to practice.
 Please try to maintain a constant level of effort.
 The problems will be assigned daily.
-These problems will prepare you for the exams and final.

-Problems for you to ponder: Frequent problems for you to ponder will be given at the end of the class period.
-There will be no make-up for missed problems.
+Quizzes: Frequent quizzes on homework will be given at the end of the class period.
+There will be no make-up for missed quizzes.

 Exams: There will be two 100-minute exams.
 Make-up exam will be allowed only under exceptional and justifiable circumstances, and you should be prepared to substantiate your case with some documentation.
-The exams will be given on April 29 and June 3.
-The final exam will cover the entire course and will be given on Thursday, June 24, from 6:15 PM to 8:15 PM.
+The exams will be given on October 25 and November 29.
+The final exam will cover the entire course and will be given on Thursday, December 15, from 6:15 PM to 8:15 PM.

-Attendance: Regular and punctual meeting on Zoom is expected of each student.
+Attendance: Regular and punctual meeting in G6 is expected of each student.
 Students absent during the first week must contact the instructor to avoid being dropped.
 I understand taking this course and juggling life may be tough.
 I have provided you with the course calendar.
-However, if an unforeseen circumstance arises and you miss material, please contact me and let me know so that we can figure out a plan for you to get back on track with the calendar for this course.
-If you stop participating on Zoom with this course and don't inform me, I may drop you.
-You also have the option to drop this course yourself if you choose to stop participating on Zoom.
-April 17 is the last day to drop without a W, and May 28 is the last day to drop with a W. Please join me on Zoom on time.
-To be on time for every lecture is not only the goal but also a responsibility.
-Remember, I want to help you to do well in this course, and if you are not joining me on Zoom, I can't help you to understand the material in this course.
-Please check your email for the invitation to join the meeting on Zoom.
+However, if an unforeseen circumstance arises and you miss material, please contact me, and let me know so that we can figure out a plan for you to get back on track with the calendar for this course.
+If you stop participating with this course and don't inform me, I may drop you.
+You also have the option to drop this course yourself if you choose to stop participating in this course.
+October 7 is the last day to drop without a W, and November 18 is the last day to drop with a W. Please join me in G6 on time.
+To be on time for every lecture or discussion is not only a goal but also a responsibility.
+Remember, I want to help you to do well in this course, and if you are not joining me in G6, I can't help you to understand the material in this course.
+Please check your email for lecture notes for each week.

 Evaluation: Grade will be determined on the basis of total points earned.
-The following scale will be used on these activities: A 325-350
+The following scale will be used on these activities: A 437-460